-Note: the space includes the room in which you install heater plus any adjoining rooms with doorless passageways or ventilation grills between the rooms.
+Note: The space includes the room in which you install heater plus any adjoining rooms with doorless passageways or ventilation grills between the rooms.

-- 1. Find the volume of the space by multiplying room length x width x height. - Example: Space size 18ft (length) x 18ft. (width) x 8ft. (height) = 2592
+Find the volume of the space by multiplying room length x width x height

-If additional ventilation to adjoining room is supplied with grills or openings, add the volume of these rooms to the total volume of the space.
+Example: Space size 18ft (length) \times 18ft. (width) \times 8ft. (height) = 2592 If additional ventilation to adjoining room is supplied with grills or openings, add the volume of these rooms to the total volume of the space.

-- 2. Divide the space volume by 50 cubic feet to determine the maximum Btu/hr the space can support. - Example: 2592 cu.ft. (volume of space) / 50 cu.ft. = 51.8 or 51,800 (maximum Btu/hr the space can support)
+2. Divide the space volume by 50 cubic feet to determine the maximum Btu/hr the space can support.

+Example: 2592 cu.ft. (volume of space) / 50 cu.ft. = 51.8 or 51,800 (maximum Btu/hr the space can support)

-WARNING: This heater shall not be installed in a room or space unless the required volume of indoor combustion air is provided by the method described in the National Fuel Gas Code, ANSI Z223.1/NFPA 54, the International Fuel Gas Code, or applicable local codes space such as, Vent-free heater, Gas water heater, Gas furnace, Vented gas heater, Gas fireplace logs, and Other gas appliances\
+3. Add the Btu/hr of all the fuelburning appliances in the space such as, Vent-free heater, Gas water heater, Gas furnace, Vented gas heater, Gas fireplace logs, and other gas appliances